RWTH-i5-IDSG/jamocha/src/main/org/jamocha/parser/cool/readme.txt

-These specialized classes are sometimes native to the  into the Rete engine, e.g Defrule construct directly creates a org.jamocha.rule.Defrule which finalized and fed into the engine by the execute funciton (and Deffunction has a specialzied defined function class for itself).
+These specialized classes are sometimes native to the  into the Rete engine, e.g Defrule construct directly creates a org.jamocha.rule.Defrule which finalized and fed into the engine by the execute function (and Deffunction has a specialzied defined function class for itself).
 Some details have not been tested (e.g. multislots support)